NEST Frontier / Rebrand Live

 Why this exists

-NEST exists to build a culture in which ambitious student work does not disappear after the deadline, the competition, or the semester.
-We believe engineering should be visible, research should be publishable, and student-led organizations should be capable of creating systems that outlast any one person.
+NEST exists to keep ambitious student work from disappearing after the deadline, competition, or semester.
+Engineering should be visible, research should be publishable, and student organizations should be capable of building systems that last.

 Historic measurement tool shown as a supporting detail for research and making.